 In the year-and-a-half that Armettia Peach owned 9 Briarcliff Dr. in Granite City, she never paid a penny for property tax.
-In 2000, the owner paid $1,076.58 in 1999 property tax, plus three percent old interest.
-In the same year that owner lost the title, which passed to HUD.

 Even though she should have paid, apparently Peach did not cheat.
 She was spared by a loophole.